 “Which commandment in the law is the greatest?”
 This is a very good question maliciously posed by a scholar of the law.
 He is not actually interested in gaining new knowledge but only to test Jesus.
 Nevertheless, our Lord obligingly responded with two answers.
 First, love God with your total being.
 Second, love your neighbor as yourself.
 He mentions further that the whole law and the prophets depend on these two commandments.

 Loving God with all our heart means to make God our number one desire and priority.
 In Matthew 12:34, Jesus said, “For out of the abundance of the heart the mouth speaks.”
-Thus, if our heart is full of love for God, then everything that we say must by godly.
-Out of the fullness of our heart must come words of praises, and songs of worship and gratitude.
+Thus, if our heart is full of love for God, then everything that we say must be godly.
+Out of the fullness of our heart must come words of praises and songs of worship and gratitude.

-Loving God with all our soul means our “breath” and inmost being must be directed towards God.
+Loving God with all our soul means our “breath” and our inmost being must be directed towards God.
 It means every second of our life must be dedicated to God alone.
 In other words, our whole life must be in accord with God.

-Loving God with all our mind means all our physical as well as mental faculties are to be used for the glory of God.
+Loving God with all our mind means all our physical as well as mental faculties are to be used for the greater glory of God.
 In Mark 12:30, strength is added.
 This means that everything that we think and do must give honor to God.

-Lastly, loving your neighbor as you love yourself means serving others without neglecting yourself.
+On the other hand, loving your neighbor as you love yourself means serving others without neglecting yourself.
 Once again, let us remember that we cannot give what we don’t have.
 We cannot love others if we are incapable of loving ourselves.
 In fact, people who hurt others are those who lack self-love.
 Because humanity is just one family and that we belong to one another, hurting others is hurting yourself.